Pre-K Smarties

 Language

-The human voice, particularly the mother's, is the most interesting sound for an infant to hear.
+The human voice, particularly the mother’s,i s the most interesting sound for an infant to hear.
 By having a conversation with your baby, you will stimulate the development of the hearing center in the brain.
 The longer and more you talk with your baby the more neuron (brain cell) to neuron connections occur in the brain.
 It is these neuronal connections at the hearing center of the brain that sets the foundation for the utterance of the first word, then to dozens, thousands, and hence language.

 When you are changing her diaper, describe what you are doing.
-Show the diaper to her and say, "This is a diaper" with a smile in your face.
-"Now I will put it on!"
-"See how easy it is."
-After finishing the routine of diaper changing, say, "Good girl!!"
+Show the diaper to her and say, “This is a diaper” with a smile in your face.
+“Now I will put it on!”
+“See how easy it is.”
+After finishing the routine of diaper changing, say, “Good girl!!”
+When you are bathing her, tell her what you are doing in detail.
+The more you talk to her the greater the chance of having a smart baby.

 KEY PRINCIPLES IN LEARNING

+Assure her that you are always around when she needs you.
 Talk to her as often as possible during her wide awake and alert moments.
+You should always be happy and joyous when talking or interacting with her.

 Click here to continue: